 HandyDART vehicles are being cleaned and disinfected every day.

-Customers are cancelling around 70% of HandyDART trips daily, resulting in significantly fewer customers travelling on each bus, and therefore greater social distancing.
+HandyDART has seen an 85% reduction in trips resulting in significantly fewer customers travelling on each bus, and therefore greater physical distancing.

 Compass & Customer Service Centre Closures

 Given the need to promote social distancing, the Compass Customer Service Centre at Stadium-Chinatown Station and West Coast Express Customer Service Centre at Waterfront Station will be closed until further notice.

 Customers can still contact Compass Customer Service for any Compass-related enquiries: